Turkey with School-Age Kids: Our 10–14 Day Family Itinerary (What Actually Worked)

 Day 6 – Travel day to Cappadocia

-Another flight day.
-Ours wasn’t until early afternoon with Pegasus Airlines, which sounded convenient but actually meant we lost most of the day waiting around and travelling.
+Ours wasn’t until early afternoon with Pegasus Airlines, which initially felt like the easier option.
+In reality, it meant we lost most of the day waiting around and travelling.

-Day 7 – Balloon day + North Cappadocia tour
+Day 7 – Cappadocia with Kids: Hot Air Balloon Experience + North Cappadocia tour

 This was the day I’d been quietly most excited about.

-We chose to fly rather than just watch, and it was honestly one of the most magical experiences of the entire trip — floating silently over valleys and fairy chimneys as the sun came up.
+We chose to fly rather than just watch — and it was one of the most memorable experiences of the entire trip.

 Expensive?
 Yes.
 Worth it?
 100%.